laravel/docs/upgrade.md

 - [Upgrading To 4.1.26 From <= 4.1.25](#upgrade-4.1.26)
 - [Upgrading To 4.1 From 4.0](#upgrade-4.1)

-> **Note:** While we provide the Upgrade Guide to help you upgrade your applications by hand, you may also get a head start on the upgrade process using the community-maintained [Laravel Shift](https://laravelshift.com) service.

 <a name="upgrade-5.3.0"></a>
 ## Upgrading To 5.3.0 From 5.2